 Having recruited our executive committee at the end of the last academic year, and the wider committee during the first semester, we have enjoyed opening up our search for the Art On The Rocks co-ordinator.
-This is a new role on the wider committee, who works with the Community and Outreach subcommittee, to ensure that the visual arts focused part of the festival can continue to grow.
+This is a new role on the wider committee, who works with the visual arts focused part of the festival can continue to grow.
 We had an amazing turn out for volunteer applications - with over 90 applicants.
 We have taken on 40 of these volunteers to help out through the festival with the different events that will be running.
 We are also looking into the possibility of creating the role of volunteer co-ordinator amongst the volunteers so they have another main point of contact through the festival.